johnNeil-castillo/johnNeil-castillo/README.md

 #### I live in Laguna, Philippines.

 #### I've made personal projects that utilizes more on full stack development and I will continue to develop my skills further in different languages and tools.
-I currently learned git as a version control system this late August 2021 for my projects and will continue to build up my profile here in github. �
+I currently learned git as a version control system this late August 2021 for my projects and will continue to build up my profile here in github. :eyes:

 My current skills in full stack development:
 > Node, Express, Rreact, MongoDB, CRUD MongoDB, Javascript, Redux, React Router, API, Git, Github, Lodash, Axios, ES6 syntax, Socket io, Semantic UI, Bootstrap, Ant Design